 Alistair Macdonald QC prosecutes and defends in the most serious crime cases, including murder and serious drugs offences.
 His particular strength...

 Call: 1982 Silk: 2003

-Simon Jackson QC is regularly instructed in serious criminal cases, principally homicide, regulatory cases, (including corporate manslaughter),...
+Simon Jackson QC is regularly instructed in serious criminal (principally homicide), regulatory (including corporate manslaughter), professional...

 Dafydd Enoch QC

 Call: 1985 Silk: 2008